How can I submit a claim?

 You can also submit claims for up to $400 online for many extras services through Online Member Services claiming.

-For hospital services or larger extras claims, you'll need to complete a claims form, which can be emailed to firstname.lastname@example.org.
+For hospital services or larger extras claims, you can claim through the mobile app or by completing a digital claims form, or completing a printable version which can be emailed to [email protected].

 What services can I claim on with HICAPS?